bdleitner/com_sun_tools_vs_var/README.md

 ```
 But this did not help.

+I also commented out the `var` keyword stuff and tried setting the language version levels to 9,
+and the `com.sun.tools.javac` error was present for that version as well.

 Finally, while this is likely related to the IJ plugin and how it fetches, if I change the code to:
 ```java